Freedom Suite (The Rascals album): Reception

-The album was RIAA-certified as a gold record on April 21, 1969, rising to #17 on the Billboard Top LPs chart.
-It also reached #40 on the Billboard Black Albums chart, the last Rascals album to appear there.
+The album was RIAA-certified as a gold record on April 21, 1969, rising to #17 on the Billboard 200.
+It also reached #40 on the Billboard Top R&B chart, the last Rascals album to appear there.
 In Canada, it reached #20.

 It was not especially well received; critic Lester Bangs would later write that Freedom Suite suffered from "excess," while critic Dave Marsh would later write that it "sowed the seeds of the group's demise, [as it] reflected an attempt to join the psychedelic craze."

 Writing for Allmusic, critic Thom Jurek wrote of the album "if that outing [Once Upon a Dream] had been ambitious and even visionary, the double Freedom Suite, released in 1969 as the group's fifth album, was off the map.
 The band dug in and wrote a single LP's worth of solid tunes including a quartet of fine singles."